xolvio/meteor-cucumber/README.md

 ```

-Note you still need to manually run `npm install` yourself currently.
-This may change in future
-versions of this package.
+This package will automatically install any dependencies you place in this file for you.

 ### Continuous Integration